EasyRF/http-server-demo/README.md

 #### 2. Bower for the front-end

-Bower is a tool for managing Javascript libraries for the front-end code.
+Bower is a tool for managing Javascript libraries for the front-end.
-It can be easily installing using NPM.
+It can be easily installed using:

 `npm install bower -g`

-Using the `-g` option installs it as a global package instead of a project package.
+Using the `-g` option installs bower as a global package instead of a project package.

 ### Get the code